pivotal/docs-tap/workloads/spec-reference.md

 </table>

-See [workload types](../workloads/workload-types.hbs.md) that the link name should not be a topic title or |THIRD-PARTY-NAME documentation|. ฿--> for more details about the three different types of workloads, and [`server`-specific Workload parameters](../workloads/server.hbs.md#-server-specific-workload-parameters) for a more detailed overview of the ports parameter.
+See [workload types](../workloads/workload-types.hbs.md)  for more details about the three different types of workloads, and [`server`-specific Workload parameters](../workloads/server.hbs.md#-server-specific-workload-parameters) for a more detailed overview of the ports parameter.